batchful/bash/README.md

 - The option to sort files by regex: finds a specific phrase anywhere in the file name
 - A GUI version of the program is in early development, but is low on our list
 - The ability to search sub-folders for items and rename files if names clash
-- Making the file extension option only create folders for used files